naorlivne/parse_it/README.md

 if multiple files of the same type exists in the same folder parse_it will look in all of them before going to the next type,

-You can decide on using your own custom order of any subset of the following options:
+You can decide on using your own custom order of any subset of the following options (default values excluded, they will be last):

 ```python
 # Load parse_it